Elmowafi7/mcs-training-24q1/README.md

 Explanation:

-The script starts with the shebang (#!/bin/bash) to indicate that it’s a Bash script.
+The script starts with (#!/bin/bash) to indicate that it’s a Bash script.
 The shell script displays the sizes of all continents in square kilometers.
 You can run the script by providing the continent name as an argument.

+# Create If-else - elif statment